SFDO-Community-Sprints/sfdo-community-sprints.github.io/index.md

 Why should I join?
 Sprints are unlike anything else in the Salesforce community.
 You are encouraged to use your Salesforce and professional skills to collaborate and build nonprofit + education community-led apps, resources, and solutions.
 Not to mention they are a super fun way to connect with other local Salesforce users, admins, and developers!

+Can I still attend if I don’t know anything about writing code?

+Absolutely!
+Bringing an idea to life takes much more than just a skilled developer and there are so many ways to contribute to a Community Sprint that has nothing to do with writing code.
+The beauty of a Community Sprint is that we all come together to work toward the same goal.
+You can help define use cases and best practices or help to simplify hard-to-grasp concepts.
+You can share your organization's story and how you use the products.
+You can write new or improve an existing product or best practice documentation, write or edit scripts for upcoming NPSP videos, or even help test a new tool.
+Your level of coding or configuration experience is not a barrier!

 Celebrate 10-year's of Sprinting in 2025!
 There’s never been a more exciting time to engage to build community-led resources, apps, and solutions on top of the world’s #1 CRM.
 Find an [upcoming event](https://sfdo-community-sprints.github.io/docs/sprints/) and join us today!

 <p align="center">